sebs-scholarship/Blog/_drafts/2020-06-24-2020-summer-recommendations.md

 ---
 We asked our team their current go-to podcasts, books, and other ways they're spending their summer in addition to studying, working on the scholarship, and working their day jobs.
 Here are the recommendations along with comments from their recommenders!

-_*Disclaimer: these recommendations are from individual volunteers and do not represent the views of the SEBS Scholarship Foundation.
+\*Disclaimer: these recommendations are from individual volunteers and do not represent the views of the SEBS Scholarship Foundation.

-<p>&nbsp;</p>

 ## Podcasts